anyone2/IndigoPlugin-Voice-Monkey/DEVICE_TEXT_ONLY.md

 ## 9) Tap Smart Home

-## 10) Find and then Tap on the name of the device you created at step 4, 'Office Echo Monkey'
+## 10) Find and then tap on the name of the device you created at step 4, 'Office Echo Monkey'

 ## 11) Tap, 'Add action'